ethz-asl/segmap/README.md

 ## *SegMap*

-*SegMap* is a reliable loop-closure detection algorithm based on the matching of 3D segments.
-The *SegMap* code is open-source (BSD License) and has been tested under Ubuntu 14.04, 16.04 and ROS Indigo, Kinetic.
+SegMap is a map representation based on 3D segments allowing for robot localization, environment reconstruction, and semantics extraction.
+The SegMap code is open-source (BSD License) and has been tested under Ubuntu 14.04, 16.04 and ROS Indigo, Kinetic.
 Please remember that this is on-going research code which is subject to changes in the future.

 ### Related Publications

-R. Dubé, A. Cramariuc, D. Dugas, J. Nieto, R. Siegwart, and C. Cadena. **"SegMap: 3D Segment Mapping using Data-Driven Descriptors."** *Robotics: Science and Systems (RSS), 2018.* [pdf](https://arxiv.org/pdf/1804.09557.pdf)
+R. Dubé, A. Cramariuc, D. Dugas, J. Nieto, R. Siegwart, and C. Cadena. **"SegMap: 3D Segment Mapping using Data-Driven Descriptors."** *Robotics: Science and Systems (RSS), 2018.* [pdf](http://www.roboticsproceedings.org/rss14/p03.pdf) - [video](https://youtu.be/CMk4w4eRobg)

-R. Dubé, D. Dugas, E. Stumm, J. Nieto, R. Siegwart, and C. Cadena. **"SegMatch: Segment based place recognition in 3d point clouds."** *Robotics and Automation (ICRA), 2017 IEEE International Conference on Robotics and Automation.* [pdf](https://arxiv.org/pdf/1609.07720.pdf)
+R. Dubé, D. Dugas, E. Stumm, J. Nieto, R. Siegwart, and C. Cadena. **"SegMatch: Segment Based Place Recognition in 3D Point Clouds."** *IEEE International Conference on Robotics and Automation, 2017.* [pdf](https://arxiv.org/pdf/1609.07720.pdf) - [video](https://youtu.be/iddCgYbgpjE)

 ## Features